CryptechTest/minetest_doc_items/README.md

 for version 1.0.0 first).

 ## API
-This mod has a programming API for adding your own custom help texts, your custom factoids (single pieces of information extracted from the item definition) and more.
+This mod has an API so that modders can add their own custom help texts, custom factoids (single pieces of information extracted from the item definition) and more.

 For example, if your mods have some complex items which need